On the detailed structure of quantum control landscape for fast single qubit phase-shift gate generation: Proof of the main theorem

-If we substitute $g$ in~(\ref{bound1}) and~(\ref{bound2}), then we get a system of two linear algebraic equations on $(b,c)$ (see~\cite{Volkov_Morzhin_Pechen}).
+Consider the case of nonzero $\lambda<1$.
+Let $a^2=(1-\lambda)$ and $a>0$.
+If $h$ satisfies~(\ref{hh}) then $h$ has the form If we substitute $h$ in the boundary conditions of~(\ref{hh}), then we get a system of two linear algebraic equations on $(b,c)$.
 It has a non-zero solution if the determinant of the coefficients of this system is not equal to zero.
-This determinant has the form
+This determinant has the form (see~\cite{Volkov_Morzhin_Pechen})